epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-22-docker-debian-apt.markdown

 > Goal: Examine Package Manager, Focus on Command Line Interface

-Using APT minimal install in Docker, is a good way to learn The **Advance Package Tool**.
+Using Debian minimal install in Docker, is a good way to learn The **Advance Package Tool**.
 APT is considered a basic knowledge utilized by Debian's derived distribution